 How to Survey Your Target Audience

-Still, in the Pre-concept phase, you are ready to get more specific about product definition.
-Before you move into Concept stage steps of wireframing or building a prototype, you must find out what features potential customers want enough to pay for.
+Still, in the pre-concept phase, you are ready to get more specific about product definition.
+Before you move into the pre-seed stage steps of wireframing or building a prototype, you must find out what features potential customers want enough to pay for.

 The quickest, easiest, and most cost-effective way to gain that external perspective is to send out a survey.